ivadomed/ivadomed/docs/source/configuration_file.md

 - `aleatoric`: Bool.
 Image-based uncertainty with [test-time augmentation](https://doi.org/10.1016/j.neucom.2019.01.103).
 - `n_it`: Integer.
 Number of Monte Carlo iterations.
 Set to 0 for no uncertainty computation.

+## Cascaded Architecture Features

+### object_detection_params (Optional)
+- `object_detection_path`: String.
+Path to object detection model.
+The model's prediction will be used to generate bounding boxes.
+- `safety_factor`: List.
+List of length 3 containing the factors to multiply each dimension of the bounding box.

 ## Transformations
 Transformations applied during data augmentation.
 Transformations are sorted in the order they are applied to the image samples.
 For each transformation, the following parameters are customizable:
 - `applied_to`: list betweem `"im", "gt", "roi"`.
 If not specified, then the transformation is applied to all loaded samples.
 Otherwise, only applied to the specified types: eg `["gt"]` implies that this transformation is only applied to the ground-truth data.